 Unlike chemically-based medicines, homeopathy doesn’t poison or produce toxic side-effects.

 When the energy of the remedy matches that of the unwell person, a resonance takes place that stimulates the body to heal more quickly and strongly than it normally would.
-Because there are no chemicals involved, toxic side-effects and poisonings are avoided.
+Because there are no chemicals involved, toxic side-effects are avoided.

 So, even if the wrong remedy is taken – one that doesn’t match the person’s symptoms – the most likely outcome is that nothing will happen.
 The person won’t get better but they won’t get worse.